-2. An employer may wish to make mandatory contributions in respect of his relevant employees before the last day of the 60-day period.
-There are also circumstances that an employer would like to prepay mandatory contributions for his relevant employees before the completion of a contribution period.

-3. Section 7C(1)(b) of the Ordinance provides that a self-employed person other than a self-employed person who is less than 18 or, is 65 years of age or more ("SEP") must make mandatory contributions before the end of each contribution period.
+- 2. An employer may wish to make mandatory contributions in respect of his relevant employees before the last day of the 60-day period.
+There are also circumstances that an employer would like to prepay mandatory contributions for his relevant employees before the completion of a contribution period. - 3.
+Section 7C(1)(b) of the Ordinance provides that a self-employed person must make mandatory contributions before the end of each contribution period.
 Contribution period is defined in section 131 of the Mandatory Provident Fund Schemes (General) Regulation.
-An SEP may wish to prepay mandatory contributions before the completion of a contribution period.
+A self-employed person may wish to prepay mandatory contributions before the completion of a contribution period.

-4. Section 6H of the Ordinance provides that the Mandatory Provident Fund Schemes Authority ("the Authority") may issue guidelines for the guidance of approved trustees, service providers and other persons concerned with the Ordinance.

-5. The Authority hereby issues guidelines setting out the views of the Authority on prepayment of contributions.
+- 4. Section 6H of the Ordinance provides that the Mandatory Provident Fund Schemes Authority ("the Authority") may issue guidelines for the guidance of approved trustees, service providers and other persons concerned with the Ordinance. - 5.
+The Authority hereby issues guidelines setting out the views of the Authority on prepayment of contributions